-Vanuatu has a rapidly growing, mostly rural population spread over 80 islands which makes it very difficult to provide health services.
-Cataract is still one of the major causes of blindness and almost 60 per cent of people with diabetes have diabetic retinopathy.
+Vanuatu has a rapidly growing, mostly rural population spread over 80 islands which makes it very difficult access health services.
+Cataract is still one of the major causes of blindness and almost 60 per cent of people with diabetes have diabetes eye disease.

 In 2001 we launched the country’s first national eye care programme.
 Before this there was one eye clinic with a part-time eye nurse using outdated equipment.
 Over the next five years we trained eye specialists, set up two surgical centres, and equipped four provincial hospitals with eye care clinics.

-In 2015 the Ministry of Health agreed to help us reach our goal of training three new eye doctors by 2020.
-The following year we began training Dr Johnson Kasso who graduated at the end of 2018 and has now returned home as the nation's first eye doctor.
+In 2015 the Ministry of Health agreed to help us reach our goal of training three new eye doctors.
+The following year we began training Dr Johnson Kasso who graduated at the end of 2018 and has now returned home as the country's first eye doctor.